Smoggert/swagger-generator/README.md

 ## Contributing
 Pull requests are currently not welcome.
-I'm mostly writing this so I can stop using 500 lines of phpdoc code the document our api.
+I'm mostly writing this so I can stop using 500 lines of phpdoc code to document our api.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)